-The Sherry Kappel Issue
+The Sherry Kappel Interview

 In this week’s ”OHF Family Tree” interview: OHF Managing Editor Sherry Kappel gives us the skinny on her deep appreciation of Black literature, the ways power brokers use race as a diversionary tactic, and her epiphany that all white people are racists.